GoldDevCode/weather-forecast-service/README.md

 The service provides the following endpoints:

 /api/v1/forecast/{eventId} - This endpoint provides the weather forecast for the given location.
-The location can be a city name or a latitude and longitude.
+The location is provided in form latitude and longitude co-ordinates.
 The response includes the current weather conditions.

 Following are the request parameters for the endpoint:
  - eventId: UUID of the event for which the weather forecast is required.